Interior Design Program (NTA.1K) A.C.S.

 “Students really love the hands-on design projects, where it’s all about creativity.
 We do kitchens, bathrooms, homes, commercial spaces…each student discovers their own style and it’s really exciting.”
 (Matthew Salmaso, Instructor)

 What Skills Will You Learn in The Interior Design Program?

-Your Interior Design classes will teach you to how to create safe, functional designs, using the latest AutoCAD design software.
+Herzing’s Interior Design program teaches you to how to make safe, creative, and functional designs, using the latest AutoCAD design software.

 In this program you will learn: